undus5/hugo-pure/README.md

 # Add theme to your project's config file
 $ echo "theme = 'hugo-pure'" >> config.toml

-# Or you can running demo directly
+# Or you can run demo directly
 $ cd hugo-pure
 $ ./run_demo.sh
 ```